-Botan (Japanese for peony) is a C++ cryptography library released under the permissive Simplified BSD license.
+Botan (Japanese for peony) is a cryptography library written in C++11 and released under the permissive Simplified BSD license.

 It provides TLS, X.509 certificates, OCSP, ECDSA, AES, GCM, ChaCha20Poly1305, McEliece, bcrypt, and quite a few other things.
 It also provides a botan command line tool for various cryptographic operations, the source for which also helps demonstrate usage of the library.

 Development is coordinated on GitHub and contributions are welcome.
-Read doc/hacking.rst for more about how to contribute.
+Read doc/contributing.rst for more about how to contribute.

 For all the details on building the library, read the users manual, but basically:

 $ ./configure.py --help $ ./configure.py [probably some options] $ make $ ./botan-test # lots of output...
 Tests all ok $ ./botan # shows available commands $ make install